nycbikelanes/nycbills/Pedestrian Right-of-WayProtectionAct.md

    (ii) A second offense within a 24-month period shall be punishable by a fine not exceeding $1000.

    (iii) Subsequent offenses within a 24-month period shall be punishable by a fine not exceeding $2000.

+(c) Tow Truck Authorization:

+   (i) Tow truck operators are hereby granted the authority to remove vehicles parked in pedestrian right-of-ways without prior approval, provided they adequately document the vehicle's position and condition, including photographic evidence.

+   (ii) Tow truck operators are entitled to receive 25% of the fine amount levied against the violator as compensation for their towing services, payable only upon receipt of the fine by the relevant authorities.

 ## Section 6: Exemptions